First Unitarian New Choir Member Guide - Service Particulars

 We unite for the worship of God and the service of all.

-(Children in the 4th grade and younger, and their teachers, may go to their classes)
+(Children and their teachers, may go to their classes)

 SILENT MEDITATION